ETFs versus LICs: What you need to know

 Just like any company listed on an exchange, an LIC is a publicly listed company itself (hence the name, listed investment company).
 The company may invest in a wide range of assets including but not limited to shares, property and bonds.
 When you invest in an LIC you’re buying shares in that company.
 You can buy and sell your shares in an LIC on the ASX, just like you would any public company.

 There are a number of key differences between ETFs and LICs that will influence your decision as to which one is best for your portfolio.

-Structure.
-A LIC is a company, so when you invest in a LIC you’ll own shares in the LIC itself, rather than the underlying assets.
+- Structure.
+An LIC is a company, so when you invest in an LIC you’ll own shares in the LIC itself, rather than the underlying assets.
 An ETF is a trust, so when you invest in an ETF you’ll receive units in the fund.
-Because a LIC is a company, the board of directors will determine the dividend payment (or decide to pay no dividend at all) each financial year.
+Because an LIC is a company, the board of directors will determine the dividend payment (or decide to pay no dividend at all) each financial year.
 However an ETF must pass on all dividend earnings to unit holders.

-Management.
-ETFs are typically ‘passive’ investments that simply tracks the performance of an entire index, while a LIC has investment managers actively picking stocks with the intention of beating the market.
+- Management.
+ETFs are typically ‘passive’ investments that simply tracks the performance of an entire index, while an LIC has investment managers actively picking stocks with the intention of beating the market.

 ETFs and LICs are popular with Australian investors as they have a number of big advantages.

 ● Low cost.
 While ETFs are usually cheaper, both LICs and ETFs are very low-cost ways to invest in a pool of assets.
 Looking at Australian equities for example, the BetaShares A200 ETF has management fees of just 0.07% p.a, and the popular LIC AFIC has management fees of 0.14% p.a.
 The fees will vary depending on whether the fund is passive or actively managed.
 Plus, for the one brokerage fee you get exposure to hundreds of assets.